sorinscouse/JavaScript_Practice_And_Coding_Challenges/09-A Closer Look at Functions/07-Coding Challenge 1/README.md

 A poll has a question, an array of options from which people can choose, and an array with the number of replies for each option.
 This data is stored in the starter object below.

+const poll = {
+    question: 'What is your favourite programming language?',
+    options: ['0: JavaScript', '1: Python', '2: Rust', '3: C++'],
+    // This generates [0, 0, 0, 0].
+More in the next section 😃
+    answers: new Array(4).fill(0),
+}

 Here are your tasks:

 1. Create a method called 'registerNewAnswer' on the 'poll' object.
 The method does 2 things: